denten-papers/archive-bloomsbury/main.md

-"information about the legal status of the repository or other source of its authority to collect," "information about the scope of, or limitations to, the [collection] policy," "information about the process of collection," and "information concerning access."
-The collection policy of the National Archives itself defines the role of the institution in terms of collecting and "records from all government departments and bodies whose records are public records under the Public Record's Act" [@ p5].
-It further continues to identify an interest collecting "public records of historical value and enduring public interest," which include among other kinds of material "significant records concerning international relations and defence," "records of commissions, tribunals, and inquiries," and "case files, datasets and other records which contain extensive information about the lives of individual or groups [...] which contribute substantially to public knowledge and understanding of the people and communities of the UK" [@ 6-7].
+"information about the legal status of the repository or other source of its authority to collect," "information about the scope of, or limitations to, the [collection] policy," "information about the process of collection," and "information concerning access" [@_archive_2004].
+The collection policy of the National Archives itself defines the role of the institution in terms of collecting and "records from all government departments and bodies whose records are public records under the Public Record's Act" [@ _records_2012, 5].
+It further continues to identify an interest collecting "public records of historical value and enduring public interest," which include among other kinds of material "significant records concerning international relations and defence," "records of commissions, tribunals, and inquiries," and "case files, datasets and other records which contain extensive information about the lives of individual or groups [...] which contribute substantially to public knowledge and understanding of the people and communities of the UK" [@ _records_2012, 6-7].

-Consider QZAP's collection policy in comparison.
+Consider QZAP's collection policy in comparison [@qzap_collection_2016].
 It includes first, a definition of what a "zine" is: "a self-published, small circulation, non-commercial booklet or magazine, usually produced by one person or a few individuals."
-Then it narrows that definition to the notion of a "queer zine," a self-published document related to "people's expression of gender and sexuality" in a long list of self-identified categories that include:
+Then it narrows that definition to the notion of a "queer zine," a self-published document related to "people's expression of gender and sexuality" in a long list of self-identified categories that
+include:

 > queer, kweer, gay, lesbian, bi, bisexual, fag, faggot, dyke, trans, tranny, queen, king, princess, Nancy boy, Brucey Boy, nelly, femme, butch, bulldagger,